 2. Fender Squier Acoustic Guitar Bundle

-The Fender Squier Acoustic Guitar Bundle is quite a bargain at just $200.
+The Fender Squier Acoustic Guitar Bundle is quite a bargain.
 This starter pack has everything you need to get learning the guitar in no time, with the Austin Bazaar instructional DVD featured with your purchase.

 The bundle also comes with a hard shell carry case, which is essential for protecting your guitar.
 It also comes with a guitar stand, extra strings, a strap, picks, a string winder, a clip-on turner to keep those strings in tune, and even a polishing cloth!